 newspaper, the BBC, and other media, first in Cairo and later in Berlin, Algeria, and Morocco.
 He worked in UN peacekeeping operations in Somalia and Liberia.
 He also served as conflict management adviser for Africa in the UK's Foreign Office from 2001 to 2003.
 Porteous studied classics at Oxford University.

 He will be discussing the work of Human Rights Watch in the Middle East and North Africa in the run up to and during the uprisings and revolutions of the past two years, the role of human rights discourse in framing protesters’ demands and influencing political transitions, and the relationship between human rights, democracy and sectarian/religious politics.
-He will also talk about what human rights organisations can/should do in the face of the brutality of Syria’s civil war.
+He will also talk about what human rights organizations can/should do in the face of the brutality of Syria’s civil war.

 For more information, call 845-758-7127, e-mail ,

 Subscribe: Save this Event: Subscribe / .ics File